Today’s the day…yes, I am finally sharing my ideas on How To Create the Best Holiday Cookie Box!

 Here’s the thing, baking cookies and putting them in a box isn’t really a hard thing to do, right?
 Yeah, we get that.
 But baking cookies and arranging them in the box, not only to look cute but also be protected, and then properly shipping them off…well that can be a little tricky.

 One of my favorite Christmas traditions is shipping out Christmas cookie boxes to friends, family, and people I work with.
 I’ve been doing this for a few years now and it’s become one of my favorite December activities.
 I love setting aside a day just for baking cookies, it’s the best.
-Last year, I was so bummed when I didn’t have time to bake up any cookies, so this year I am making a serious effort to bake all the cookies I can, and get some boxes shipped out.
+Last year, I was so bummed when I didn’t have time to bake up any cookies.
+This year I’m making a serious effort to bake all the cookies I can, and get boxes shipped out too.

 Step One: Choose Your Cookies